School heads call for slow-down in pace of change

 Education Secretary Michael Gove says he makes no apology for the pace of change.

-The poll of 1,018 parents of school-age children in England, Wales and Northern Ireland also suggests most would prefer politicians to leave choices over education to the teachers.'At the same time'
+The poll of 1,018 parents of school-age children in England, Wales and Northern Ireland also suggests most would prefer politicians to leave choices over education to the teachers.

 The union's general secretary Russell Hobby said most school leaders recognised the need for reform but wanted it to be planned well in advance, focused on the areas of greatest need and scheduled sensibly throughout a parliamentary term.